Where to Stay in Barcelona: Top Neighborhoods for Travelers

 If you're looking to party, El Raval and Gràcia are known for their bars and clubs.

-Where's the best place to stay for first-time visitors?
+Where's the best place to stay for visitors?

 The Gothic Quarter or Eixample offer easy access to popular attractions.